keyboard

 Managers

 Consider the employee’s responsibilities and their abilities to be successful when determining appropriate working arrangements.
-Also, any type of arrangement should be reviewed periodically to ensure success.
+All arrangement should be reviewed annually and adjusted to ensure operational success, collaboration, and engagement.

 Read More